Cholesterol – Diagnosis, Symptoms, and Treatment

 What is High Cholesterol?

-Bad cholesterol (LDL) eventually makes its way to arteries all over our body.
-This leads to arterial injury, inflammation, and eventually the development of fatty arterial plaques (atheromas).
+Bad cholesterol (LDL) eventually deposits into the arteries all over our body.
+This leads to arterial injury, inflammation, and eventually the development of fatty arterial plaques known as atheromas, this condition is known as atherosclerosis.

-Fatty plaques reduce blood flow to organs and tissues in our body, which reduces oxygen levels to these areas.
+Fatty plaques reduce blood flow to organs and tissues in our body, which reduces oxygen levels in these areas.
 Fatty plaques can also abruptly rupture, leading to complete blockage of arterial blood flow and lack of oxygen delivery to tissues causing tissues to die.
-When this occurs in the heart, it is called a heart attack.
-This process can also happen in the brain, kidneys, gut, and limbs.
+This process can occur in the heart, brain, kidneys, gut, and limbs.
+A large number of heart attacks and strokes are due to the rupture of a plaque.

-Since high cholesterol (hypercholesterolemia) has serious complications, it is important that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:
+Since elevated cholesterol (hypercholesterolemia) has serious complications, it is important that patients understand its causes, symptoms, and treatment.

-High cholesterol is caused by diets high in fat and sugar.
-Foods that are high in cholesterol include:
+High cholesterol is commonly caused by foods that are high in animal fats, thee include:

 - Red meats (e.g. steak, burgers, sausage)